rsuazo/mastermind_pair/lib/markdown_notes/notes_0.md

 It's one thing to grab any ol' piece of silverware, plunge it into the peanut butter and jelly, and randomly slap all sides/edges/areas of a piece of bread, making a giant sloppy mess with peanut butter and jelly all over the place getting all over your hands....

-It's something entirely different when you use a good knife, expertly spread the peanut butter appropriately on one side of bread, do the same with jelly, and combine the two.
+It's something entirely different when you use a good knife, expertly spread the peanut butter appropriately on one side of bread, do the same with jelly, and combine the two to make a convient, expertly made sandwich.

+Programmings not that different, is it?

+And look at the `#get_guess` method; It's now becoming more "streamlined".

+Methods in Ruby, they say...and I think in most languages...are intended to do one thing, or very few things.
+By reducing the clutter of unnecessary `puts` calls, the `#get_guess` method is becoming cleaner.
+More succinct.
+More to the point.
+More...Ruby-like.

+## Re-factoring, but not moving anything
+Moving on...looking at the `#update_progress` method...the method looks fairly svelte.

+No `puts` calls.

+But it still could be re-factored.

+There's a very basic `if/else` expression.
+How could this be re-factored to the most minimal amount of code?
+What's another way this could be written?